 (1) This blog policy is subject to change without prior notice or obligation, and the changes become effective immediately upon posting to this page.
 Please read this policy often and regularly familiarize yourself with any changes that have been made.
 This is your responsibility.

-(6) The blog owner reserves the right to change the content of all or any part of the Flee from Christian Fundamentalism blog at any time without prior notice or obligation.
+(13) I, the blog owner, reserve the right to change the content of all or any part of the Flee from Christian Fundamentalism blog at any time without prior notice or obligation.
 That includes editing, revising, or deleting my blog articles and your comments.

-(7) The information, data, and images provided in the contents of this blog are provided as a public service for educational purposes.
-The blog owner, editors, contributors, authors, all subsidiaries, and all representatives make no warranties, either expressed or implied, concerning the accuracy, completeness, reliability, or suitability of the information, data, or images presented on this blog.
+(14) The information, data, and images provided in the contents of this blog are provided as a public service for illustrative and/or educational purposes.
+The blog owner, editors, contributors, authors, all subsidiaries, and all representatives make no warranties (either expressed or implied), concerning the accuracy, completeness, reliability, or suitability of the information, data, or images presented on this blog.